HuMiTriet/VGU-Eureka/documentation/cloud_functions.md

 - The function Promise.all() await for all the promise and will only be done until all the promises inside the array is fulfilled.
 This allows for multiple FCM token to be queried simultaneously and not done sequentially as normally would.
-This is used both
+This is used both by to send public and private SOS signal, because in both cases the user can have either a lot of friends or there is a lot of nearby user to help the public SOS signal.